scipr-lab/dizk/README.md

 </p>
 <h4 align="center">Java library for distributed zero knowledge proof systems</h4>

-___DIZK___ (pronounced */'disək/*) is a Java library for distributed zero knowledge proof systems.
-The library implements distributed multipoint polynomial evaluation, distributed polynomial interpolation, and distributed computation of Lagrange polynomials.
-Using these scalable arithmetic computations, the library provides a distributed zkSNARK proof system that enables verifiable computations of up to billions of logical gates, far exceeding the scale of previous state-of-the-art solutions.
+___DIZK___ (pronounced */'dizək/*) is a Java library for distributed zero knowledge proof systems.
+The library implements distributed polynomial evaluation/interpolation, computation of Lagrange polynomials, and multi-scalar multiplication.
+Using these scalable arithmetic subroutines, the library provides a distributed zkSNARK proof system that enables verifiable computations of up to billions of logical gates, far exceeding the scale of previous state-of-the-art solutions.

 The library is developed by [SCIPR Lab](http://www.scipr-lab.org/) and contributors (see [AUTHORS](AUTHORS) file) and is released under the MIT License (see [LICENSE](LICENSE) file).

-The library is developed as part of a conference paper called, *"[DIZK: A Distributed Zero Knowledge Proof System](https://eprint.iacr.org/2018/691)."*
+The library is developed as part of a paper called *"[DIZK: A Distributed Zero Knowledge Proof System](https://eprint.iacr.org/2018/691)"*.

 **WARNING:** This is an academic proof-of-concept prototype.
 This implementation is not ready for production use.
 It does not yet contain all the features, careful code review, tests, and integration that are needed for a deployment!